Welcome to the website of Growing Up in Ireland, an exciting and historic national study of children.

 Here you can learn all about the study and how it works and catch up with all the latest news on the Study.
 If you are a participant in the study you will find all the information you need to know about taking part.

-Data from Wave 2 of the Infant Cohort (at 3 years)
+Data from Wave 2 of the Child Cohort (at 13 years)

-Growing Up in Ireland would like to announce that the Anonymised Microdata File (AMF) and the Researcher Microdata File (RMF) from Wave 2 of the Infant Cohort (at 3 years) are now available.
+Growing Up in Ireland would like to announce that the Anonymised Microdata File (AMF) and the Researcher Microdata File (RMF) from Wave 2 of the Child Cohort (at 13 years) are now available.
 To find out more click here

 If you are thinking about undertaking research on the lives of children and their famililes, why not consider using GUI data?
 To find out more click here